The Innocents (2016 film): Production

 The film is a French-Polish-Belgian co-production that was supported by the Polish Film Institute and the Film Commission Poland.
 Principal photography began on 13 January 2015 in the Warmia region in Poland, and lasted for seven weeks.
 The film premiered at the Sundance Film Festival in January 2016.
 In some countries the film is titled Agnus Dei (Latin for "God's lamb", or "lamb of God", from the Mass liturgy).

+Reception

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes, the film has a rating of 95%, based on 115 reviews, with an average rating of 7.6/10.
+On review aggregator Rotten Tomatoes, the film has a rating of 95%, based on 114 reviews, with an average rating of 7.6/10.
 The site's critical consensus reads, "The Innocents isn't always easy to watch, but its nuanced exploration of complex themes -- and its refreshing perspective -- are well worth the effort."
 Metacritic, which assigns a weighted average score from 1 to 100 with respect to reviews from mainstream critics, reports a score of 78 out of 100, based on 23 critics, indicating "generally favorable reviews ".